 The academic calendar is organized on a trimester schedule, with three 12-week terms in each school year.
 A comprehensive liberal arts curriculum of 110+ courses emphasizes preparation for college.
 In addition to offering the Indiana Core 40 Diploma, Guerin Catholic also offers the Indiana Academic Honors Diploma and the International Baccalaureate Diploma Programme.

 Guerin Catholic places much emphasis on leadership.
 Our Campus Ministry program, which focuses heavily on leadership, strives to help students become involved in their community.
 Each student at Guerin Catholic is required to perform 30 hours of service per year; full IB diploma students are required to fulfill 150 hours over two years.
-The Class of 2015 completed over 28,000 hours of community service globally, regionally and locally over a four-year period.
+The Class of 2018 completed over 26,000 hours of community service globally, regionally and locally over a four-year period.

 The community of Guerin Catholic includes more than our students, families and staff.
 The Guerin Catholic community includes our diocesan parishes.
 Our mission is to serve the parishes in the Diocese of Lafayette-in-Indiana.
 This means much more than accepting students from these parishes and providing them a Catholic education.
 Our school community is part of the parish communities.
 Practically speaking, this means we host parish or deanery events, speakers, and workshops.
 In terms of education, the principals and teachers from parish schools meet to align curriculum, share best practices, and coordinate the matriculation of students from elementary Catholic schools and parish religious education programs.
 We work with parish youth ministers to coordinate retreat programs and encourage Guerin Catholic students to participate in parish youth ministry.
 The Guerin Catholic community includes the communities of our diocesan parishes.